So why do quilter’s need a blind hem? For a hanging sleeve!

 7. Check after a few stitches to be sure that the stitches are catching the quilt, and are not showing through.
 If they are showing, you may want to shorten the width of the zig zag stitch.

 8. I do press the knot stitch at the end.
 You may want to keep a little length of the thread, to knot and bury if it is a heavier quilt.

 9. For the bottom of the sleeve, you will position the quilt a little differently.
 You will have more of the back of the quilt showing.

 10. You can remove the pins that were holding the bottom of the sleeve in place.
 Fold the quilt away from the sleeve, so that you see 1/8-1/4″ of the sleeve.
 Begin stitching

 11. Your choice to use the knotting function on the machine or leave some thread to knot and bury at the end.

 Viola, your sleeve is sewn on!
 It is so fast.
 Why I haven’t done it this way before who knows, but I will be doing it this way for most quilts now.

-If you have any questions or comments on this tutorial, please email me!Disclaimer: *Links with asterisk indicate an affiliate link.
+If you have any questions or comments on this tutorial, please email me!Disclaimer: *Links with asterisk indicate an affiliate link and as an Amazon Associate, I earn from qualifying purchases.
 Your price is not any different, but a small percentage of the sale will go to supporting my blog.